Dani Olmo joins RB Leipzig for reported €20m fee plus bonuses | Goal.com

 Dani Olmo joins RB Leipzig for reported €20m fee plus bonuses

-Spanish midfielder Dani Olmo has completed a reported €20 million ($22m, £17m) move to RB Leipzig from Dinamo Zagreb.
+Spanish midfielder Dani Olmo has completed a reported €20 million (£17m/$22m) move to RB Leipzig from Dinamo Zagreb.

-The 21-year-old has signed a four year deal with the German outfit, with his final fee set to rise as high as €25 million ($22m, £17m) if he meets bonus targets.
+The 21-year-old has signed a four-year deal with the German outfit, with his final fee set to rise as high as €25 million (£21m/$28m) if he meets bonus targets.

 Olmo will not be included in Leipzig's squad to face Eintracht Frankfurt on Saturday, but he will link up with his new team-mates in training on Monday.